An evidence-led, award-winning charity creating dementia-inclusive experiences that bring joy, confidence, and connection

 Adventures

-Fully supported holidays for people living with dementia and their loved ones to enjoy together.
+Fully supported holidays for people living with dementia and their companions to enjoy together.

 Training & Consultancy